Popstar Justin Bieber given month to collect pet monkey

 The shelter said Mally, who is around 14 weeks old, had been taken away from its mother too early and was receiving veterinary care.

-A spokesman for Munich's customs office said it would decide whether to keep the animal at the current shelter or move it elswhere at the end of the four-week deadline.
+A spokesman for Munich's customs office said it would decide whether to keep the animal at the current shelter or move it elsewhere at the end of the four-week deadline.

 He added that Bieber would likely have to pay a fine, but declined to give details of the amount.